pakmingw/gcpcloudshellinstall/README.md

 Pak

-p.s. many thanks to Javier for the initial base scripts
+p.s.
+This is mainly due to the great work of Javier for the majority of the initial base scripts.